 Bahrain Travel Information

-Electrical current in Bahrain is 230 volts, except in Awali where it is 110 volts.
+Electrical current in Bahrain is 230 volts, 50Hz.
 UK-style three-pin plugs are used.

 Arabic is the official language in Bahrain, although English is widely understood and is used by most businesses.

-No vaccinations are required for visitors to Bahrain, but a hepatitis A vaccination is recommended.
+Proof of a yellow fever vaccination is required for visitors who are coming from or have transited through an airport of a country where yellow fever occurs, and a hepatitis A vaccination is recommended.
 Medical facilities are good in the main cities, but health insurance is recommended because visitors must pay for treatment.
 There are many well-stocked pharmacies in the country.
 Water is deemed clean and safe by the authorities, but visitors usually prefer to drink bottled water, which is widely available.

-Most restaurants and hotels in Bahrain add a service charge of 10-15% to their bills.
+Most restaurants and hotels in Bahrain add a service charge of 10 to 15 percent to their bills.
 However, you may leave a tip at your discretion.
-Taxi drivers expect a 10% tip and porters will be happy with about 100 fils per item of baggage.
+Taxi drivers expect a 10 percent tip and porters will be happy with about 100 fils per item of baggage.

 Although it is a liberal state, Bahrain is an Islamic country and many locals find scanty clothing and immoderate public behaviour offensive.
 Visitors should dress and act respectfully.
+LGBT travellers should note that while the law doesn't criminalise same-sex activity between consenting adults who are at least 21 years of age, individuals have been punished in the past.
 Religious and social sensitivities should be observed and respected, especially during religious festivals.
-Foreigners are not expected to fast during the holy month of Ramadan, but it is considered extremely inconsiderate to eat, drink or smoke in public during this time.
-Homosexuality is illegal.
+Foreigners are not expected to fast during the holy month of Ramadan, but it is considered extremely inconsiderate to eat, drink, or smoke in public during this time.

 Become our Bahrain Travel Expert